PicNet/Centazio/src/readme.md

 - add unit tests to check bi-directional bounce back protection using checksums
 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner
+- it is impossible to totally avoid non-meaninful bounce backs.
+Need to store the last checksum for the external entity against that system.
+And check for changes prior to writing to target system.
+Will need a new interface for external entities.
+A scenario where this can happen is:
+  - A customer exists in both CRM, FIN
+  - Both systems edit the name (from 0 -> 1).
+Both these edits are valid, which means that both systems will
+  - write this to their counterpart
 - use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)
 - use simulation to optimise the developer experiecen, add lots of helpers to do common tasks
+- clean up simulation code, and promote code, both rough
 - have a way to automatically detect endless bounce backs and add unit test to show that having Id in the checksum causes this
 - review all code comments